 Traveling through Vietnam has been a fantastic experience for the senses.
 We have seen incredible vistas, inhaled some delicious and not so delicious smells, and eaten our way through every city (of course).
 Our schedules currently revolve around coffee, breakfast, more Vietnamese coffee, lunch, afternoon snacks, happy hour, dinner, and post-dinner dessert or drinks.
 We’ve perused a few museums and explored the countryside, but only after we have filled our stomachs.
 Can you blame us?
 I’ve eaten my weight in spring rolls and have no regrets, though I will be sad to leave this beautiful country in a couple of days.

-Bánh mì started out in the early to mid-1900s as a baguette smeared with liver pate (quite obviously from French influence during their occupation of Vietnam).
+Bánh mì started out in the early to mid-1900s as a baguette smeared with liver pate (from the French influence during their occupation of Vietnam).
 It has evolved into individual sandwiches filled with homemade mayo, hot chilies, cucumber, cilantro, pickled veggies, and your meat of choice (pork being most common in Vietnam).
-Sliced beef was a later filling addition, as cows were more traditionally work animals and less of a meat source.
+Sliced beef was a later option, as cows were more traditionally work animals and less of a meat source.
 Local families and shops have developed their own recipes and often have specific and firm opinions on the “best” way to make a bánh mì.
-I’ve seen bánh mì come in all shapes, sizes, and fillings, but authentic versions use a specific type of bread that has the crust of a French baguette but with a softer, light and fluffy interior.
+I’ve seen bánh mì come in all shapes, sizes, and fillings, but most often the bread has the crust of a French baguette but with a softer, light and fluffy interior.

 My bánh mì recipe is meant to be approachable and adaptable for your preferences, while maintaining a few of the key attributes for a Vietnamese bánh mì.
 If you are unsure which bread to buy at a bakery or grocery store, look for a petit baguette roll, or a sandwich roll, oblong in size and about 8-10 inches in length.
 I’ve recently started obsessing over pickled vegetables and want to eat them with everything, though if you prefer, just use fresh vegetables.
 If you have time, try your hand at homemade mayonnaise!
 I’ve included a link in the recipe if you want to give it a try.

-PORK BÁNH MÌ WITH PICKLED VEGETABLES AND SRIRACHA MAYONNAISE
+PORK BÁNH MÌ-INSPIRED SANDWICHES WITH PICKLED VEGETABLES AND SRIRACHA MAYONNAISE

 adapted from: Food52